RiemannONets: Interpretable Neural Operators for Riemann Problems: Results

-where $E_k$ denotes the point-wise error of predicted density ($k=1$), velocity ($k=2$), and pressure $k=1$).
+where $E_k$ denotes the point-wise error of predicted density ($k=1$), velocity ($k=2$), and pressure $k=3$).
 In Eq.~\eqref{eq:l2norm}, $G_{i,j,k}$ refers to the ground truth for $i^{\textrm{th}}$ test sample at $j^{\textrm{th}}$ coordinate for density, velocity, or pressure solution.
 The total relative $L_2$ norm of the error is the mean of the $L_2$ norm of error in density, velocity, and pressure.

 In Table~\ref{tbl:cases}, we first compare the accuracy of the vanilla DeepONet framework with adaptive and normal activation functions.
 We employed the Rowdy adaptive activation function described in Eq.~\eqref{eq:activation} with a $\tanh$ base activation function.
 For the first comparison, the (LPR) test problem is used.
 For the vanilla DeepONet, we use weight ($L_2$) regularization and apply density and pressure constraint positivity during training.
-For all the variables, the vanilla DeepONet with Rowdy activation function performs superior to the DeepONet with $\tanh$ activation function.
+For all the variables, the vanilla DeepONet with Rowdy activation function performs superior to the DeepONet with $\tanh$ and ReLU activation functions.
 The training time for the Rowdy activation function is longer than $\tanh$ since the optimizer must minimize the loss function for five additional coefficients of the adaptive activation function besides the weights and biases.
+In addition, the forward pass for Rowdy activation functions requires three additional addition operations and evaluation of the $\sin$ terms.

 We have also compared the accuracy of one-step Rowdy and two-step Rowdy DeepONet approaches for the LPR case.
 We can conclude that the two-step training significantly improves the inference accuracy while requiring less training time than the vanilla DeepONet.
 We can observe that for the LPR case, the U-Net accuracy in inferring velocity and pressure is better than the two-step Rowdy approach.
 In comparison, the two-step Rowdy provides greater accuracy for density than the U-Net.
 The training time for the two-step Rowdy approach is significantly less than the U-Net, while the accuracy is comparable.
 For the IPR case, the two-step Rowdy method obtains better accuracy for all the variables.
 The two-step Rowdy method provides a small standard deviation for the IPR cases, indicating that the two-step DeepONet is independent of the initialization point.
 For the HPR test case, we have compared the accuracy of the two-step training approach with SVD and QR-factorization of the trunk net.
 The SVD factorization demonstrates higher accuracy compared to the QR factorization.
 Here, we also compare the accuracy of the two-step approach with U-Net.
 The U-Net provides higher accuracy for velocity and pressure and a higher error for density than the two-step training with the SVD approach.
 For all the test cases, the computational cost of U-Net is much higher than the two-step training DeepONet approach.